-The investments held by the company are held in collective investment undertakings (SII value: £55.4m), Holdings in related undertakings, including participations (SII value: £200.4m), Deposits other than cash equivalents (SII value: £10.3m) and Derivatives (SII value: £19.1m).
+The investments held by the Company are held in collective investment undertakings, Holdings in related undertakings, including participations, Deposits other than cash equivalents and Derivatives.
 Each of these is discussed below.

 Collective investment undertakings

 The collective investment undertakings are externally-managed funds and primarily contain underlying assets with high credit ratings and of short duration.
 These investments are valued at fair value under Solvency II based on market prices at the reporting date, which are quoted prices in active markets for identical assets.
 As these are publicly traded securities, the market prices are readily available and are actively traded - details of which are provided in a statement from the investment manager.